coderstudios/laravel-init/README.md

 Laravel Init
 ==========

 A package in PHP for use with a Laravel 8+ project.
+Recommended to be used with a clean fresh install of Laravel.

 ## Composer